Auto Accidents

 The two different types of damages in car accident claims include:

-• Compensatory Damages: Compensatory damages are meant to compensate the victim for his or her losses.
-These can be out-of-pocket expenses, as well as intangible losses that are harder to quantify.
+• Compensatory damages.
+Compensatory damages are meant to compensate the victim for his or her losses.
+These can be out-of-pocket expenses as well as intangible losses that are harder to quantify.

-• Punitive/Exemplary Damages: Punitive, or exemplary, damages are intended to punish the victim for egregious negligence, intentional misconduct, and/or willful or wanton recklessness.
+• Punitive/exemplary damages.
+Punitive or exemplary damages are intended to punish the victim for egregious negligence, intentional misconduct, and/or willful or wanton recklessness.
 Though they still provide monetary recovery to the victim, punitive damages do not necessarily compensate for any specific loss.

 Additionally, there are two types of compensatory damages:

 Because Kansas follows a no-fault system when it comes to car insurance and accident claims, your first step in resolving your case and recovering compensation for your losses is filing a claim with your own auto insurance provider.
 However, your personal injury protection (PIP) insurance only covers economic damages; it does not cover any non-economic losses.
 Additionally, PIP only provides limited coverage for economic damages, meaning your insurance may not be enough to compensate you for the full cost of your damages after an accident.
+That’s where a qualified Kansas car accident attorney comes in and demands compensation from the at-fault party’s insurer.

 Can You Recover Non-Economic Damages in Kansas?

 Although non-economic damages are not covered by PIP, it is possible to step outside the state’s no-fault system and seek compensation for your non-economic damages, like pain and suffering.
-To do this, you will need to prove that you exceeded your PIP coverage for medical expenses and your injuries meet the state’s “serious injury threshold.”
+To do this, you will need to prove that you exceeded your PIP coverage for medical expenses and that your injuries meet the state’s “serious injury threshold.”

 To be considered “serious,” an injury must be at least one of the following: